EstebanBorai/grokking-algorithms-rust/README.md

 --- | ---
-[Binary Search](./src/binary_search.rs) | Search algorithm used to find elements in sorted lists [Selection Sort](./src/selection_sort.rs) | Search algorithms used to find element in unsorted lists [Find Max (Recursive)](./src/find_max_recursive.rs) | Finds the maximum value on a collection using a recursive approach [Sum (Recursive)](./src/sum_recursive.rs) | Sums elements in a collection using a recursive approach [Queue](./src/queue.rs) | A FIFO data structure
+[Binary Search](./src/binary_search.rs) | Search algorithm used to find elements in sorted lists [Selection Sort](./src/selection_sort.rs) | Search algorithms used to find element in unsorted lists [Quick Sort](./src/quicksort.rs) | Sorting algorithm that uses the divide and conquer approach [Find Max (Recursive)](./src/find_max_recursive.rs) | Finds the maximum value on a collection using a recursive approach [Sum (Recursive)](./src/sum_recursive.rs) | Sums elements in a collection using a recursive approach [Queue](./src/queue.rs) | A FIFO data structure